AstraZeneca: won't profit from COVID-19 vaccine in pandemic

 “We felt, there (is) a time in life when companies need to step up and make a contribution,’’ he said, adding that a vaccine needed to be accessible to as many people as possible.

-“This is the kind of time in history when humanity, humankind is really threatened as a whole,’’ he said.
+“This is the kind of time in history when ... humankind is really threatened as a whole,’’ he said.

 The cost of making the vaccine, which was developed by Oxford University, is expected to be offset by funding from the governments.